-One&All is a program for people who want to start or grow a business but lack the necessary financial resources and network relationships.
+One and All is a program for people who want to start or grow a business but lack the necessary knowledge and network relationships.

 One and All is an eight-week program designed to support more equitable access to successful entrepreneurship and small-business ownership through a combination of webinar-based learning, networking, mentorship, business coaching, engagement with subject matter experts and access to an extended resource network.